Published: May 4, 2020

 Health resources — CDC resources.
 The White House and CDC have translated the President’s Conoravirus Guidelines for America’s “30 Days to Slow the Spread” into the languages of Spanish, Simplified Chinese, Vietnamese, and Korean.

-The CDC’s COVID-19 recommendations print resources have been translated into Amharic, Arabic, Burmese, Chuukese, Dari, English, Farsi, French, Haitian Creole, Karen, Kinyarwanda, Korean, Marshallese, Maylay, Nepali, Pashto, Portuguese, Russian, Simplified Chinese, Somali, Spanish, Swahili, Tagalog, Thai, Tongan, Tigrinya, Ukrainian, Vietnamese.
+The CDC’s COVID-19 recommendations print resources has been translated into Amharic, Arabic, Burmese, Chuukese, Dari, English, Farsi, French, Haitian Creole, Karen, Kinyarwanda, Korean, Marshallese, Maylay, Nepali, Pashto, Portuguese, Russian, Simplified Chinese, Somali, Spanish, Swahili, Tagalog, Thai, Tongan, Tigrinya, Ukrainian, Vietnamese.

 City resources.
 Some cities are also providing city-specific information in different languages: